joedono/House-of-Z/06-final-battle/03-aftermath.md

 The party has pulled the plug on the ritual to convert the citizens of Loftran.
 The sigils will stop pumping out transformative energy and gradually shut down.
 The people with Stage 5 symptoms or lower will gradually return to normal.
 Anyone higher will likely be driven underground, out of the city, or imprisoned.

 ## Finding the Royal Family
 While emerging from the ritual area and exploring the castle, a secret wall will open near the players.
 This is the door to the royal family's magically warded panic room.
 When the followers of Zehir started appearing and took over the castle, the king stuffed his family in there for safety.
 The room is heavily magically warded, so the sigil energy wouldn't have gotten in there.
 The king himself is no where to be found.
-His family includes his wife, the queen, two daughters, and a son.
+His family includes his Queen Amafrey, their eldest son Sigurd, and two young daughters Marta and Selise.
 Once the queen has overcome her panic at not being able to find her husband, she'll assume leadership and cleanup (so the players don't have to).
-She'll reward them after she's had time to clean up.
+She'll reward them after she's had time to clean up, although they might have to convince her of their involvement, since they're not guards, wizards, or wearing uniforms of any kind.

 ## Exploring the City
 This will depend on the time of day.
 If it's day, there won't be much happening.
 The players might see some snake-eyed people revert to normal.
 There might be a few zealots trying to advertise conversion, but they're ignored.
 As the party watches, city guard will come to take them away.